 Once the eggs are cooked, taste for seasoning, adding additional salt and pepper as needed.

-To ensure even browning of the Brussel sprouts, leave them untouched in the skillet for a few minutes at a time, before stirring, This will allow the bottoms to get crispy faster.
+To ensure even browning, leave the brussel sprouts undisturbed in the skillet for a few minutes before stirring.
+This will allow the bottoms to get crispy faster.

 Substitutions and variations